latelan/aws-health-aware/README.md

 15. Under *Template Source* **click** *Upload a template file* and **click** *Choose file* and select `CFN_DEPLOY_AHA.yml` **Click** *Next*.

 - In *Stack name* type a stack name (i.e. AHA-Deployment).
-- Leave *AWSOrganizationsEnabled* change as default cause we don't need it under this deployment mode.
+- Leave *AWSOrganizationsEnabled* change as default as we don't need it under this deployment mode.
 - In *AWSHealthEventType* select whether you want to receive *all* event types or *only* issues.
 - In *S3Bucket* type ***just*** the bucket name of the S3 bucket used in step 12 (e.g. my-aha-bucket).
 - In *S3Key* type ***just*** the name of the .zip file you created in Step 11 (e.g. aha-v1.8.zip).